Srilathatummalapalli/ITMD541/README.md

-# Srilatha's ITMD541 Class Repository
+# SRILATHA TUMMALAPALLI ITMD541 Class Repository

 Welcome to my **ITMD541 Class Portfolio**.
 This repository contains my work for the class, including my web development projects, code snippets, and labs.

 ## About Me

 Hi!
-I'm **Srilatha**, a Master's degree student with a strong interest in:
+I'm **SRILATHA TUMMALAPALLI**, a Master's degree student with a strong interest in:
 - **Software Engineering**
 - **Machine Learning**
 - **Software Architecture**